Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Co-teaching: Robust Training of Deep Neural Networks with Extremely Noisy Labels; (Noisy labels)** Bo Han et al; Propose a training algorithm that combat the noisy labels issue.
 - **Learning to Reweight Examples for Robust Deep Learning;(Noisy labels)** Mengye Ren, Wenyuan Zeng, Bin Yang, Raquel Urtasun
 - **DIVIDEMIX: LEARNING WITH NOISY LABELS AS SEMI-SUPERVISED LEARNING; (Noisy labels)** Junnan Li, Richard Socher, Steven C.H.
 Hoi
-- **On the Calibration of Pre-trained Language Models using Mixup Guided by Area Under the Margin and Saliency; (Uncertainty)** Seo Yeon Park, Cornelia Caragea
 - **Tailor: Generating and Perturbing Text with Semantic Controls;** Alexis Ross et al
 - **When Can Models Learn From Explanations?
 A Formal Framework for Understanding the Roles of Explanation Data;** Peter Hase, Mohit Bansal
 - **Systematicity, Compositionality and Transitivity of Deep NLP Models: a Metamorphic Testing Perspective;** Edoardo Manino et al